brigadecore/brigade/docs/content/topics/project-developers/events.md

 ### Payload

-An event Payload can be used to send free-form input that may be utilized when handling the event.
-One example would be sending the original GitHub push event payload on the corresponding GitHub gateway event, so that these additional details may be parsed in the Brigade script.
+An event Payload can be used to send input that may be utilized when handling the event, but otherwise opaque to Brigade itself.
+One example would be sending the original GitHub push event payload on the corresponding GitHub gateway event, so that these additional details may be parsed in a project's Brigade script.

 ### Project ID

 Although not normally used by general-purpose gateways, a Project ID value may be set on an event.
 In such cases, the event will _only_ be eligible for receipt by the project indicated by this fields' value.

-### Qualifiers

-For a project to receive a particular Eeent, the qualifiers on the project's Eeent subscription must exactly match the qualifiers on the event itself (in addition to matching Source and Type).
-For example, a project might supplement its `brigade.sh/github` event subscription with a qualifier of `repo: brigadecore/brigade`.
-Only events exactly matching this qualifier would be received by the project, i.e., only GitHub events on the brigadecore/brigade repository.
+As an example, the `brig project create --project <id>` command emits an event with this field set to the supplied project ID value.

 ### Labels

 Projects can choose to utilize Labels for filtering purposes.
-In contrast to qualifiers, the labels on a project's event subscription does not need to exactly match the labels on an Event in order to receive it.
-Labels, however, can be used to narrow an event subscription by optionally selecting only events that are labeled in a particular way.
+The labels on a project's event subscription do not need to exactly match the labels on an Event in order for the project to receive it.
+Labels can optionally be used to narrow an event subscription's scope by selecting only events that are labeled in a particular way.
 For example, a label of `branch: main` might be used on an event subscription to limit inbound GitHub events to only those that occur on the `main` branch of a given repo.

+### Qualifiers

+Qualifiers are like labels; albeit _required_ rather than optional.
+When an event contains qualifiers, a project's event subscription must declare the same qualifiers in order for the project to receive it.
+For example, no one wants to subscribe to events from _all_ GitHub repositories (or even just all the repositories in one's org), so the GitHub gateway _qualifies_ events, specifying the repository of origin.
+Projects must match this qualifier in their event subscription in order to receive an event.

 ### Short Title